w3c/wcag3/guidelines/groups/layout/user-orientation/context-in-multi-step-process.md

 ---
+title: Context in multi-step process
+type: supplemental
 status: developing
-title: Context in multi-step process (Supplemental)
 ---

 Contextual information is provided visually and programmatically to help the user orient within the multi-step process.